Hurricane Inez

-Hurricane Inez was a powerful major hurricane that affected the Caribbean, Bahamas, Florida, and Mexico in 1966.
+Hurricane Inez was a powerful and very devastating Category 5 major hurricane that affected the Caribbean, Bahamas, Florida, and Mexico, killing over 1,000 people in 1966.
 It was the first storm on record to affect all of those areas.
 It originated from a tropical wave over Africa, and became a tropical depression by September 21.
 It moved slowly westward, initially failing to intensify much; it was upgraded to Tropical Storm Inez on September 24.
 The storm strengthened into a hurricane and was quickly intensifying when it struck the French overseas region of Guadeloupe on September 27.
 Inez severely damaged the island's banana and sugar crops, and thousands of homes were damaged, leaving 10,000 people homeless.
 Damage on Guadeloupe was estimated at $50 million, and there were 40 deaths.
 After entering the Caribbean, Inez briefly weakened before restrengthening, attaining peak sustained winds of 140 kn on September 28, eventually making landfall at that intensity in the Dominican Republic.
 That day a hurricane hunters flight reported a gust of 197 mph, which was the highest recorded at the time.

 Continuing westward, Inez made landfall as a small hurricane on the Barahona Peninsula of the Dominican Republic.
 There, the storm flooded many rivers and destroyed over 800 houses.
 Nationwide, there were about 100 deaths and $12 million in damage.
 After affecting the country, Inez struck southwestern Haiti, where it was considered the worst hurricane since the 1920s.
 As many as 1,000 people were killed, and 60,000 people were left homeless.
 Damage totaled $20.35 million in Haiti, prompting the United States government to send aid for the first time in nearly ten years due to previous mishandling of funds.
 Inez weakened quickly over Hispaniola, although it reintensified into a major hurricane before striking southeastern Cuba on September 30.
 In the country, 125,000 people were forced to evacuate, and there were three deaths and $20 million in damage.